-7) Comparing Improvement Across Applications: Black-Scholes showed the largest improvement, due to the O(1) memory overhead and output dataset size.
+6.1.7 Comparing Improvement Across Applications

+Black-Scholes showed the largest improvement, due to the O(1) memory overhead and output dataset size.
 The other benchmarks had improvements that stayed consistent around the 20% mark, which was the common case due to the limitations imposed by mapper slack and time spent writing to disk.
 In addition, sort was observed to be our worst case with a small performance loss on average.
-It is possible that exploring the effects of heterogeneity may likely yield larger improvements, but this is outside the scope of this paper.